FreakForever/Shoppin_Assignment/README.md

 # **Video Analysis and Object Detection Framework**

-This repository contains a Python-based framework for processing video files to extract frames, detect keyframes, and perform object detection using YOLOv8.
+This repository contains a Python-based framework for processing video files to extract frames, detect keyframes, and perform object detection using YOLO.
 Below is a detailed analysis of the implemented methods, their performance, and references to relevant research papers.

 ---